Introduction to the DBP Act and its Importance

 Under the DBP Act, a building practitioner includes a range of professionals involved in various stages of the building process, such as architects, engineers, and designers.
 Unlike builders, these practitioners often focus on planning, design, and ensuring compliance with technical standards.
 The Act requires that these professionals register as building practitioners, ensuring they meet competency and ethical standards to protect public safety and ensure structural integrity.

-Key Differences in Accountability
+Key Differences in A2ccountability

 Builders and building practitioners differ significantly in terms of their responsibilities under the DBP Act.
 While builders focus on executing the construction work, building practitioners hold accountability for ensuring that the designs and specifications they develop comply with the law and meet safety requirements.
 This distinction reinforces the shared but specific obligations both roles have in delivering safe, compliant buildings.